love-0710/ML-data-checker-or-Modifier/README.md

 - [Convert Keras Model to TensorFlow Lite](https://github.com/love-0710/ML-data-checker-or-Modifier/blob/main/convert_keras_model_to_tflite.py): Convert a pre-trained Keras model to TensorFlow Lite format, which is suitable for deployment on resource-constrained devices such as mobile phones, IoT devices, and edge devices.

--[TensorFlow Lite Inference](https://github.com/love-0710/ML-data-checker-or-Modifier/blob/main/tflite_inference.py) : This code snippet demonstrates how to perform inference using a TensorFlow Lite model.
+- [TensorFlow Lite Inference](https://github.com/love-0710/ML-data-checker-or-Modifier/blob/main/tflite_inference.py) : This code snippet demonstrates how to perform inference using a TensorFlow Lite model.

--[Resize Input Size of TensorFlow Model](https://github.com/love-0710/ML-data-checker-or-Modifier/blob/main/changing_model_input_size.py) : This code snippet demonstrates how to resize the input size of a TensorFlow model.
+- [Resize Input Size of TensorFlow Model](https://github.com/love-0710/ML-data-checker-or-Modifier/blob/main/changing_model_input_size.py) : This code snippet demonstrates how to resize the input size of a TensorFlow model.
 It loads a saved model, modifies the input layer to the desired input shape, and creates a new model with the updated input size.

 - [Checking the overall quality of saved model](https://github.com/love-0710/ML-data-checker-or-Modifier/blob/main/checking_overall_quality_of_saved_model.py) : Script for checking the quality of the model.